 Goodshirt take a look in the mirror

-After slightly more than six-year hiatus, Goodshirt frontman Rodney Fisher tells Vicki Anderson it's great to be back, and explains how their new EP is named after a mirror that makes everyone look good.
+After a six-year hiatus, Goodshirt frontman Rodney Fisher tells Vicki Anderson it's great to be back, and explains how their new EP is named after a mirror that makes everyone look good.

 It's been a long time between songs about girls, but Goodshirt - brothers Rodney and Murray Fisher, Gareth Thomas and Mike Beehre - are back after a six-year break with a new EP.

-Their last show was on New Year's Eve in 2005 at Auckland's the Kings Arms.
+Their last show was on New Year's Eve in 2005 at Auckland's Kings Arms.